saucelabs/sauce-docs/docs/api-testing/composer.md

 There are several ways you can compose a request body in Sauce Labs API Testing, ranging from simple to complex.

 :::note
 The included examples use the **POST** method, but all examples can be applied to other methods.
-In addition, the example scenarios use request bodies, but can be used with headers or parameters.
 :::

 ### Copy and Paste the Body